A close look at the richest badminton players in the world

 Widely regarded as the greatest badminton player of all time, no avid follower of the sport can be oblivious to Lin Dan.
 After all, the former shuttler from China holds numerous records to his name.
 The most significant of these is the ‘Super Grand Slam‘ which is achieved after winning all of the nine major titles in the world of badminton― an Olympic gold medal, the BWF World Championships, the Badminton World Cup (now discontinued), Thomas Cup, Sudirman Cup, BWF Super Series Masters Finals, All England Open, Asian Games and the Asian Championships.
 To date, he remains the only player to achieve this feat.
 He also became the first men’s singles player to win two consecutive Olympic medals when he defended his gold from the 2008 Beijing Olympics at the 2012 London Olympics.

-According to reports, Lin Dan, in 2023, enjoys a net worth of USD 26 million (INR 215 crore approximately), which makes him the wealthiest shuttler in the world.
+According to reports, Lin Dan, in 2023, enjoys a net worth of USD 26 million (approximately), which makes him the wealthiest shuttler in the world.
 Nicknamed ‘Super Dan’ by Peter Gade, the Chinese badminton star was also inducted into the BWF Badminton Hall of Fame on May 26, 2023.

 Lee Chong Wei